 - Supreme Court of the United States

-- U.S. Courts of Appeals for the Fourth, Fifth, Seventh, Federal, and District of Columbia Circuits
+- U.S. Courts of Appeals for the Fourth, Fifth, Sixth, Seventh, Eighth, Eleventh, Federal, and District of Columbia Circuits

-- U.S. District Courts for the District of Columbia and Eastern District of Virginia
+- U.S. District Courts for the District of Columbia, Eastern District of Virginia, and District of North Dakota

 - U.S. Court of International Trade